 4. Converting Inches to Feet and Inches If the Input Is Negative

-If the heights of individuals are given as negative numbers, then INT and MOD functions cannot perform.
-For solving this complication, we’ll use TRUNC and ABS functions in this method.
+If the heights of individuals are given as negative numbers, then INT and MOD functions cannot be performed.
+To solve this complication, we’ll use TRUNC and ABS functions in this method.
 Notice the following steps:

-- Choose cell D5 and type down the formula as follow, then press ENTER.
+- Choose cell D5 and type down the formula as follows, then press ENTER.

-Read More: Converting CM to Inches in Excel (2 Simple Methods)
+Read More: How to Convert Inches to Cm in Excel

 5. Using CONVERT Function to Transform Inches

-- Select cell D5 and write down the formula as below and then press ENTER.
+- Select cell D5 and write down the formula below and then press ENTER.

 - Afterward, select cell E5 and paste the below formula, and press ENTER.

-Read More: How to Convert Feet to Meters in Excel (4 Simple Methods)
+Read More: How to Convert Feet to Inches in Excel

 Things to Remember

-- In the result, where we got our measurements in feet and inches are in text format.
+- In the result, we got our measurements in feet and inches in text format.
 So, we cannot use these cell references as values in other formulas.